randoop/pascali-coverage/README.md

 ## Controlling which Randoop is used

 By default the `integration-test2` scripts will run the latest release of Randoop.
-To use a different Randoop, run `replace-randoop.sh`, passing the top-level Randoop directory.
+To use a different Randoop, run the `replace-randoop-jars.sh` from the Randoop whose jar files you wish to use.
 For example:

 ```
-./replace-randoop.sh $HOME/randoop
+cd integration-test2/libs && $HOME/randoop/scripts/replace-randoop-jars.sh
 ```

 (Note: you might need to re-run `replace-randoop.sh` anytime you pull